CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Serves 4

 1. In a large resealable plastic bag, combine the beef, garlic, onion, soy sauce, sugar, honey, sesame oil, sesame seeds and pepper.
-Seal and refrigerate for 2 to 3 hours.
+Seal and refrigerate for two to three hours.

 2. Steam or boil the broccoli until cooked but still firm.
 Set aside to cool.

-3. Heat a saute pan over medium-high heat.
-Add the beef, shaking off any marinade, and cook, stirring frequently, for 3 to 6 minutes, or until done.
-Add the broccoli during the last 2 minutes of cooking, to heat and coat it with the cooking juices.
+3. Heat a sauté pan over medium-high heat.
+Add the beef, shaking off any marinade, and cook, stirring frequently, for three to six minutes, or until done.
+Add the broccoli during the last two minutes of cooking, to heat and coat it with the cooking juices.
 If the pan gets too dry, add a little water.
 Garnish with sliced scallions and serve.

 Serves 4